galaxyproject/training-material/topics/contributing/tutorials/design/tutorial.md

 >   have.
 This stimulates reflection on the session, and helps to process their
 >   learning;
 > - _misconception check_: present some common or predictable misconceptions
->   about a concept you’ve covered.
+>   about a concept you've covered.
 Ask learners whether they agree or disagree,
 >   and to explain why;
 > - _diagnostic questions/questionnaires (which may be anonymous)_: ask learners
->   to note one thing they didn’t understand or that they missed, and one thing
+>   to note one thing they didn't understand or that they missed, and one thing
 >   that was very clear to them, or make them complete a multiple choice quiz,
 >   then display and discuss the answers with them.
 >